 Hispanic Heritage Month (September 15 - October 15) is an annual celebration in the United States that honors the history, culture, and contributions of Americans whose ancestry can be traced to 20 countries and one territory — which includes Mexico, Central and South America, the Caribbean, and Spain.

-While the official and more common umbrella term, “Hispanic” is something that most of us are familiar with, this (as we’ll touch on later) does not represent the diverse races, cultures, and Indigenous languages that encompass this large community.
-This is why you may also see this recognized as Latinx Heritage Month.
+While the official and more common umbrella term, “Hispanic” is something that most of us are familiar with, this does not represent the diverse races, cultures, and Indigenous languages that encompass this large community.
+This is why you may also see this recognized as Latino Heritage Month, Latinx Heritage Month, or Latine Heritage Month.

-Though we should never wait for an annual event or holiday to take pride in or celebrate someone’s ethnic background, Latinx and Hispanic Americans use this as an opportunity to honor their respective cultures and ancestral backgrounds.
+And while we should never wait for an annual event or holiday to take pride in or celebrate someone’s ethnic background, Latine and Hispanic Americans use this as an opportunity to honor their respective cultures and ancestral backgrounds.

 From concerts and parades to food fairs and “carne asadas,” this is a time meant for recognition, education, and (of course) celebration.